Tanz0rz/haxe-fmod/docs/guides/handles-and-results.md

 ## Userdata

 Every handle has `setUserData(value)` and `getUserData()`, and so does `StudioSystem`.
 FMOD's own userdata slot holds a raw pointer, which cannot carry a Haxe value across the binding.
 The value lives on the Haxe side, keyed by the handle.
-The library drops the value in three cases:
+The library drops the value in four cases:

 - when the handle is released through the abstract (`release`, `stop`, `unload`) and FMOD accepted it or reported the handle dead.
 An event instance or channel drops it before the call.
 - when FMOD destroys an event instance on its own and delivers `Destroyed`
+- when a channel with a handler ends and delivers `End`
 - for every handle at once on `unloadAll`, once FMOD accepted the call

 A recycled native slot gets a new generation and therefore a new handle int.
 A value left on a dead handle can never be read through the handle that later reuses its slot.